w3c/HTMLSourcingInbandTracks/README.md

-Sourcing Inband Media Resource Tracks into HTML - Media Container Registry
+Sourcing Inband Media Resource Tracks from Media Containers into HTML
 ======

 A proposed registry for the W3C HTML WG.